-FS: Anything's possible.

-Would this movie be very different if there had not been a writer's strike?

-FS: No, it wouldn't.
+- FS: Anything's possible. (laughter) - Q: Would this movie be very different if there had not been a writer's strike? - FS: No, it wouldn't.
 We rushed to finish the last set of revisions on the script, but I gotta say they were pretty minor.
 But we did, we turned in revisions like an hour before the strike began.
-But nothing has come in the months we were filming during the strike where we felt like 'Damn, I wish the strike wasn't on, we could change it.'
-We really shot it pretty much to match it.

-What have you been up to since the show ended?
-What else is in the works?

-FS: There are a number of other projects [Chris Carter] and I want to do that we haven't announced yet.
+But nothing has come in the months we were filming during the strike where we felt like, "Damn, I wish the strike wasn't on, we could change it."
+We really shot it pretty much to match it. - Q: What have you been up to since the show ended?
+What else is in the works? - FS: There are a number of other projects [Chris Carter] and I want to do that we haven't announced yet.
 But there are other things we'd like to do.
 We did write a script together that has not been made.
-It was an adaptation of book called "Philosophical Investigation"...
-And then I did "Robbery Homicide Division" with Michael Mann for CBS.
+It was an adaptation of book called "Philosophical Investigation."
+Then I did "Robbery Homicide Division" with Michael Mann for CBS.
 I did a reimagining of "Night Stalker" for ABC.
-And I've been writing feature scripts on my own, as well.

-Do you have another TV show?

-FS: I just produced a pilot called Samurai Girl that ABC Family going -- I think it's being announced today.

-Is that animated?

-FS: No it's live action.
+And I've been writing feature scripts on my own, as well. - Q: Do you have another TV show? - FS: I just produced a pilot called Samurai Girl that ABC Family is going, I think it's being announced today. - Q: Is that animated? - FS: No it's live action.
 It's sort of like a graphic novel.
-It's got a log of martial arts in it.

-Can you describe your working relationship with Chris?

-FS: I have to say from the very beginning we just had a really unusual connection, a creative connection.
-We spent a lot of hours just talking about life and from talking about life and ideas we'll come up with stories or things we want to talk about.
-And that's what happened with this movie.
+It's got a lot of martial arts in it. - Q: Can you describe your working relationship with Chris [Carter]? - FS: I have to say, from the very beginning, we just had a really unusual connection, a creative connection.
+We spent a lot of hours just talking about life and from talking about life and ideas we'll come up with stories or things we want to talk about and that's what happened with this movie.
 We spent days just talking before we even tackled how we were going to tackle the story.
-And the ideas we talked about on the very first day we met over coffee at Pete's in Brentwood, California, ended up being the heart of what this film is because both of us want -- we're like teenage boys in a way -- we want that super popcorn experience in being entertained and grossed out and freaked out and we want that really visceral entertainment experience The X-Files is capable of providing.
-Then we also want it to be about something and to have an idea.
+And the ideas we talked about on the very first day we met over coffee at Pete's in Brentwood, California, ended up being the heart of what this film is because both of us want...we're like teenage boys in a way...we want that super popcorn experience of being entertained and grossed out and freaked out and we want that really visceral entertainment experience The X-Files is capable of providing.
+Then, we also want it to be about something and to have an idea.
 That's what makes all of that worth experiencing.
-And so, that's part of the fun collaborating with him is that we enjoy talking about these ideas and finding ways to make them entertaining.

-How will this film separate itself from the glut of supernaturally thrillers and horror films in the market today?

-FS: I have to say, honestly, we really didn't look at where X-Files fits or versus The Hills Have Eyes or Saw or any other of the sort of scary or horror films that are out there.
-We just really approached it on its own terms, thinking this is what -- these are who these characters are, these are the type of stories they do and how can we make this the best, the most intense movie it can be.
+And so, that's part of the fun collaborating with him is that we enjoy talking about these ideas and finding ways to make them entertaining. - Q: How will this film separate itself from the glut of supernatural-thrillers and horror films on the market today? - FS: I have to say, honestly, we really didn't look at where X-Files fits or versus Hills Have Eyes or Saw or any other of the sort of scary or horror films that are out there.
+We just really approached it on its own terms, thinking this is what, these are who these characters are, these are the types of stories they do and how can we make this the best, the most intense, movie it can be.

-Our X-Files 2 coverage doesn't end here.
-Be sure to read our interviews as well at the following links:

-- The Set Visit

-- David Duchovny (Fox Mulder)

-- Gillian Anderson (Dana Scully)

-- Chris Carter ("The X-Files" series creator, executive producer and X-Files 2 producer, co-writer, and director)

-- X-Files 2 Info Page

-Copyright © 2008 RopeofSilicon.
+Close Window